top of page

 • Botanicals: Juniper, coriander, angelica root, orris root, jasmine, cassia bark, lemon peel, bitter orange peel, grapefruit peel.

-• Reiger's Midwestern Dry Gin - A new dry gin from J. Rigerer & Co. of Kansas City with help from Tom Nichol, the former master distiller of Tanqueray.
-It's full of the all traditional botanicals, and reminiscent of Tanq's pointed juniper character but it's a bit rounder overall with a decadently rich texture.
+• Reiger's Midwestern Dry Gin - Not widely distributed , but a personal favorite.
+This is from J. Rieger & Co. of Kansas City, developed with Tanqueray's former master distiller Tom Nichol.
+It's full of traditional botanicals and reminiscent of Tanq's juniper bomb character but it's a bit rounder overall with a decadently rich texture.
 Wonderful.

 • Botanicals: Juniper, coriander, angelica, licorice root and orange peel.